-(1) Represents fiber assets where Windstream relinquished its leasehold interests or where Uniti acquired certain fiber assets from Windstream as part of the agreement reached in principle.
-Assumes Windstream agreement becomes effective on the earlier of Windstream's emergence from
+(1) Represents fiber assets where Windstream relinquished its usage rights or where Uniti acquired certain fiber assets as part of the Windstream settlement agreement.
+Assumes Windstream agreement becomes effective on the earlier of Windstream's emergence from bankruptcy and February 28, 2021.